 Types of imposter scams

 An imposter scammer may call, text, or email to convince you they are someone in authority.
-They try to get you to send money or a gift card or share personal information so they can commit ID theft.
+They may even use caller ID to make it look like they are calling from an official government or business' number.
+To commit identity theft, they try to get you to send money or a gift card or share personal information.

 Learn about the top types of imposter scams: